 You may be thinking, what is an explosive atmosphere?
-Simply stated, it’s an atmosphere with an increase of flammability due to particles in the air.
-These particles can be anything from flammable gases, vapors or combustible dusts.
+Simply stated, it’s an atmosphere with an increase in flammability due to particles in the air.
+These particles can be anything from flammable gases, vapors, or combustible dust.

-These workplaces are everywhere, refineries, construction sites, transportation maintenance.
-The number of employees in these concentrated workplaces pose a great threat in the amount a damage that can arise if not properly regulated.
+These workplaces are everywhere, refineries, construction sites, and transportation maintenance.
+The number of employees in these concentrated workplaces poses a great threat to the amount of damage that can arise if not properly regulated.